Micro Wedding Photography in Surrey for more intimate occasions

 5. You’ll find the timings less restrictive

-Trying to organise 100 people to all be available on the same day will usually require a weekend wedding.
+Trying to organise 100 people to all be available on the same day will usually require a weekend date.
 However with a smaller guest list it’s much easier to be flexible on the date and locations.
 Tying the knot midweek means that there is more flexibility with timings.
 Couples could get married at a time to suit them in a location that they’ve always dreamed of.
 These elements will be easier to orchestrate with a micro wedding.

 6. There will be fewer people watching you